 If you choose to do this, the time you facilitate can count as direct client hours, and the time you are the client can fall under case management/case preparation/peer hours (it would depend on your school as each school has different ways to report hours).

 Hours tracker form (for anyone who does not have a tracker from their school)

 Psycho-social Assessment MFFS assessment

 Clinical Supervision File Review (indirect supervision) Clinical Supervision file review

 Letter Confirming Client Attendance letter to lawyer po court etc

-Client Consent to Share Info MF counseling consent to share info with other providers
+Client Consent to Share Info MF counselling consent to share info with other providers

 Blank Letterhead letterhead

 SMART Goals backgrounder